harvardnlp/harvardnlp.github.io/_posts/2018-04-03-attention.markdown

 {% endhighlight %}

     Translation:	<unk> <unk> .
 In my language , that means , thank you very much .
-    Target:	<unk> <unk> .
+    Gold:	<unk> <unk> .
 It means in my language , thank you very much .

 # Additional Components: BPE, Search, Averaging